nocalhost/nocalhost.github.io/docs/config/config-develop-en.md

         run: [ "./gradlew", "bootRun" ]
 ```

 You can use one-click running after configuring `command.run`.
 The commands and parameters correspond to different elements in the array.
-For example, `/ gradlew bootRun ` will be ` [". / gradlew", "bootRun"]`
+For example, `./gradlew bootRun ` will be `["./gradlew", "bootRun"]`

 :::info How to use one-click running

-See more instructions in [Remote Run](../guides/remote-run.md) .
+See more instructions in [Remote Run](../guides/remote-run.md).

 :::

 <br/>